Floyd Patterson

 Floyd Patterson (January 4, 1935 – May 11, 2006) was an American professional boxer who competed from 1952 to 1972, and twice reigned as the world heavyweight champion between 1956 and 1962.
 At the age of 21, he became the youngest boxer in history to win the title, and was also the first heavyweight to regain the title after losing it.
 As an amateur, he won a gold medal in the middleweight division at the 1952 Summer Olympics.
+He has been named among the top 15 heavyweights of all time.

 In 1956 and 1960, Patterson was voted Fighter of the Year by The Ring magazine and the Boxing Writers Association of America.
 He was inducted into the International Boxing Hall of Fame in 1991.

 Early life

 Born January 4, 1935, into a poor family in Waco, North Carolina, Patterson was one of eleven children.
 Savannah Joe Patterson was his first cousin from out of Arkansas, he went and visited during the early summer years.
 He experienced an insular and troubled childhood.
-His family moved to Brooklyn, New York, where Floyd was a truant and a petty thief.
-At age 10, he was sent to the Wiltwyck School for Boys, a reform school in West Park, New York, which he credited with turning his life around.
+His family moved to Brooklyn, New York, in the neighborhood of Bedford–Stuyvesant otherwise known as Bed-Stuy.
+During this time, his parents were working extremely hard to provide for the family.
+There were eleven children to feed.
+Patterson felt helpless that he could not help his mother and father more.
+He felt stupid and powerless.
+Starting at the age of nine, Floyd became a truant and petty thief.
+It began with him stealing little things like milk and fruit to bring back to his mother to help.
+However, as he transitioned into a teenager, he would frequently be seen in court for- stealing, truancy, and running away.
+He estimated that he had been in court, thirty to forty times.
+At age 10, a judge was so tired of seeing him in court that he was sent to the Wiltwyck School for Boys, a reform school in Esopus, New York, He was sent off there in September 1945.
+During this time, he was furious thinking he was being sent to jail until his mother explained the blessing.
+He credited this to turning his life around.
 He stayed there for almost two years.
 He attended high school in New Paltz, New York, where he succeeded in all sports.

 Patterson took up boxing at age fourteen, and was training with the Bedford-Stuyvesant Boxing Association Gym.
 Three years later, he won the gold medal in the 1952 Helsinki Olympics as a middleweight.
 In 1952, he won the National Amateur Middleweight Championship and New York Golden Gloves Middleweight Championship.
 At that time he was spotted by Cus D'Amato, and trained at the Gramercy Gym.

-Patterson's younger brother Raymond (born 1942) also became a professional heavyweight boxer and has lived in Gothenburg, Sweden, since 1965 and has worked as a truck driver at Volvo Lastvagnar after his boxing career.
+Patterson's younger brother Raymond (born 1942) also became a professional heavyweight boxer.
+He has lived in Gothenburg, Sweden, since 1965 and has worked as a truck driver at Volvo Lastvagnar after his boxing career.